 From The Archives: Business Aviation Takes Offensive

-With NBAA now only a couple of months away, we explore the Aviation Week & Space Technology Archives to rediscover some key stories that came out of past events.
+With NBAA coming up, we explore the Aviation Week & Space Technology Archives to rediscover some key stories that came out of past events.

 Aviation Week & Space Technology - September 20, 1993